 I often hear misinformed statements from potential sellers and buyers that don’t always coincide with current market trends.
 From our experience helping chiropractors transition, here are a few of these rumors that you can put to rest:

 Chiropractic students are potential buyers for your practice.
-In general, this not going to be the case unless they (or their family) has a boat load of cash to buy a business OR you are willing to finance the sale 100%.
+In general, if you are planning to sell a chiropractic practice, students are not going to be the ideal buyers unless they (or their family) have a boat load of cash to buy a business OR unless you are willing to finance the sale 100%.
 Due to the fact that the entire chiropractic education amounts to approximately 1 week of “real world” experience in a typical chiropractic practice, the vast majority of new grads are not ready to take on the challenge of business ownership and banks know this.
+Furthermore, most lenders that offer financing for chiropractic practice purchases are going to use the SBA to back their funding and the SBA generally requires two years of work experience in the profession in order to qualify for its lending terms.
 If you have some MAJOR reason to lend where the bank won’t, perhaps you can consider this student a rare exception.
 But for most, you would do well to get this option out of your head.

 My New Associate Will Buy My Practice.
 The notion that a retiring doctor will find a new grad to join his practice as an associate, accept his mentoring, and buy the practice at a later date seems to happen just often enough to perpetuate the myth of this unlikely exit strategy.
-Anecdotal evidence seems to put the success rate of those scenarios at around 5%.
+Anecdotal evidence seems to put the success rate of those scenarios spontaneously occurring to be about 5% of the time and do-it-yourself deals (with all the owner’s best intentions) may succeed 10-15% of the time.
 The reasons for failure are too numerous for this conversation.
-Common sense dictates that, unless you perform your due diligence very well, intentionally structure this arrangement better than most chiropractors and have an above average Associate, this situation fails way more than it succeeds.
+However, it is absolutely possible that you can create a properly structured associate agreement that will lead to ownership.
+The key here is that you intentionally structure this arrangement so that you can beat the previous figures which obviously fails way more than it succeeds.
+To give you some hope and encouragement on how well this can work: a properly structured associate arrangement can turn those figures around and succeed 85% of the time.

 Realities of Selling Your Chiropractic Practice This Year (And Every Year)